shhvva/shhvva/README.md

 - **Intern at Edugene Technologies** - Learned AI-ML using Python [Hyderabad, Summer 2023]

 🌱 Interests:
+- Web Dev
-- Building products.
+- AI ML
-- Cinematography.
+- Game Dev

 <!--
 **shhvva/shhvva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.